 In this activity, students will:

-- work together to examine case studies related to voting rights in federal elections for three different groups
+- work together to examine case studies—including primary sources and events—related to voting rights in federal elections for different groups,

 - create a “timeline with attitude” that shows how a group was included or excluded in Canadian democracy over time, and

 - find out about the history of the federal vote more generally through a video and an infographic.

 Big idea: The right to vote has not always existed for everyone in Canada.
 For a long time, voting was seen as a privilege: certain groups in the population were excluded at different times.
 Now all Canadian citizens 18 and over have the right to vote.

 Subjects: This activity can be used in a history, social studies, civics or citizenship class.